 Aims and Scope

-The journal welcomes contributions related to magnetic materials and nanostructures in which at least one constituent element belongs to transition metals or rare-earth elements, whose partially filled d or f orbitals give rise to diverse magnetic properties.
+The Journal of Nanomagnetism welcomes contributions related to magnetic materials and nanostructures in which at least one constituent element belongs to transition metals or rare-earth elements, whose partially filled d or f orbitals give rise to diverse magnetic properties.
 Emphasis is placed on both fundamental mechanisms and application-oriented studies relevant to emerging technologies.

 Scope of the Journal includes, but is not limited to: